OVERVIEW OF THE CONCENTRATION

 The Linguistic Studies concentration consists of a minimum of five courses:

-When planning your course of study, you may find it helpful to use the Linguistic Studies planning worksheet.
+When planning your course of study, you may find it helpful to use the Linguistic Studies Concentration Planning Worksheet

 Students explore principles and approaches to linguistic analysis based on phonemics, morphology, and syntax as derived from traditional, structural, and generative-transformational models.
 They also examine aspects of semantics, language acquisition, variation, and change, focusing closely on analytic procedures as they relate to spoken and written English.